-Claudia Conway Wants Her Voice To Be ‘Heard’ During ‘American Idol’ Debut
+Claudia Conway Wants Her Voice To Be 'Heard' During 'American Idol' Debut

-Claudia Conway revealed she wanted her voice to be heard during her audition for American Idol.
-The 16-year-old hopeful is the daughter of former President Donald Trump’s advisor Kellyanne Conway and her husband, Lincoln Project founder George Conway.
+Claudia Conway revealed that she wanted her voice to be heard during her audition for American Idol.
+The 16-year-old hopeful is the daughter of former President Donald Trump's advisor Kellyanne Conway and her husband, Lincoln Project founder George Conway.

 She stood before judges Lionel Richie, Katy Perry, and Luke Bryan and explained who her famous family was.
-The trio expressed a collective surprise before they asked what brought Claudia to the Idol stage.
+The trio expressed collective surprise before they asked what brought Claudia to the Idol stage.

 Claudia admitted that for most of her life, her feelings had been suppressed.
-Upon finding fame on the social media sharing site TikTok, where she has over a million followers, Claudia felt that her voice was finally being heard.
+Upon finding fame on the social media sharing site TikTok, where she has over 1 million followers, Claudia felt that her voice was finally being heard.
 She quickly learned the internet could be a dark place.
-After a series of social media videos went viral where the teen spoke poorly about her parents and made allegations of abuse that went viral, she decided to rise above the drama.
+After a series of social media videos went viral where the teen spoke poorly about her parents and made allegations of abuse, she decided to rise above the drama.

-Claudia told the panel that when life appeared to head downhill she always had music.
-She claimed she had always loved to sing and called music a “pillar” in her life.
+Claudia told the panel that when life appeared to head downhill, she always had music.
+She claimed she had always loved to sing and called music a "pillar" in her life.

 During her audition, both Kellyanne and George were in attendance.
 George accompanied his daughter while Kellyanne was seen via video chat.
 Claudia admitted she has an "iffy" relationship with her parents.
 She said she loved them, was open to compromise and agreed to disagree with them.